Close Menu

 Code Explanation:

-method to initialize the properties of each beacon when an instance is created. - Properties include
+• The Beacon class is defined with an __init__ method to initialize the properties of each beacon when an instance is created.

 2. Beacon Configuration: Configure each beacon with a unique identifier (UUID) and possibly additional information, depending on the use case.
 This configuration could include details such as the type of beacon, its location, and any specific data related to the marketing campaign.